 Avoid non-essential travel outside Canada until further notice.

 This advisory overrides other risk levels on this page, with the exception of any risk levels for countries or regions where we advise to avoid all travel.

 Côte d’Ivoire - Exercise a high degree of caution

 Exercise a high degree of caution in Côte d’Ivoire due to crime.

-Regions bordering Mali and Burkina Faso - Avoid non-essential travel
+Borders with Mali and Burkina Faso - Avoid all travel

-Avoid non-essential travel to areas located within 50 km of the border with Mali and Burkina Faso (in the regions of Folon, Bagoué, Poro and Tchologo), as well as in the Bounkani region which includes Comoé National Park, due to the risk of terrorist activity.
+Avoid all travel to the following regions, within 50 km of the borders with Mali and Burkina Faso, due to the risk of terrorist activity: